jkkbuddika/sRNA-Data_Analyzer/USERGUIDE.md

 - **FTP link to the genome to download:** Enter the link to the genome FASTA to download.
 For instance, if the custom species is yeast here is the Ensembl url to download the genome.
 > ftp://ftp.ensembl.org/pub/release-100/fasta/saccharomyces_cerevisiae/dna/Saccharomyces_cerevisiae.R64-1-1.dna_sm.toplevel.fa.gz

-- **FTP link to the annotation to download:** Enter the link to the corresponding annotation to download from [miRBase](http://www.mirbase.org/ftp.shtml).
+- **FTP link to the miRBase annotation to download:** Enter the link to the corresponding annotation to download from [miRBase](http://www.mirbase.org/ftp.shtml).
 For instance, if the custom species is Arabidopsis here is the miRBase url to download the annotation.
 > ftp://mirbase.org/pub/mirbase/CURRENT/genomes/ath.gff3

 You are all set!!!
 Let it run.
 Depending on the size of each file and the number of datasets run time can vary so much!